errantlinguist/tangrams-restricted/README.md

 # tangrams-restricted
 A game for organizing tangrams in the fewest number of moves using two players.
-More restricted than [the original version](https://github.com/errantlinguist/tangrams).
+More restricted than the now-defunct original version.

 * **Since:** 2017-03-02
 * **Author:** Todd Shore